-- Select a specific risk factor for unipolar depression that is biological, psychological or social. - Review the nature of the relationship between the risk factor and depression. - Engage the class with an oral presentation that is memorable; not merely a written presentation which is read.
+- Select a specific risk factor for unipolar depression that is biological, psychological or social. - Review the nature of the relationship between the risk factor and depression.
+(As above, does the risk factor have biological, psychological and/or social aspects, is its relationship to depression moderated by other biological, psychological, and social factors, and is the relationship between your risk factor bidirectional)? - Engage the class with an oral presentation that is memorable; not merely a written presentation which is read.
 A component of your grade will be based on your ability to stimulate curiosity and class discussion.
 You may have as many written notes as you wish but do not overwhelm others with information.
 Do not read your presentation from your notes or PowerPoint presentation.
 When you do this you will likely provide too much information too quickly without eye contact or engaging the audience.

 The actual time allotted to your presentation will be determined by class size.
-Be prepared to provide a presentation that is approximately 5 minutes and lead a brief class discussion on the topic.
-(If the class is large, the discussion will be brief).
+You should be prepared to provide a presentation that is approximately 5 minutes and lead a brief class discussion on the topic.
+(If the class is large, the class discussion will be brief).
 Be prepared to pose discussion questions to the class to stimulate discussion following your presentation.
-Make sure your discussion question is related to your risk factor and the biopsychosocial focus of this course.
+Make sure your discussion question is related to your risk factor and hopefully, the biopsychosocial focus of this course.
 Good questions which link to course objectives will earn you a better grade.

 Written Paper: Students will submit in APA style a three page (typed double spaced) paper followed by a reference section.
 This will be a formal presentation of the information offered in the oral.
-See the chart for due dates.
-A hard copy must be submitted in class.
-The paper must be submitted to Turnitin.
+See chart for due dates.

 Start the project as soon as possible and before you have completed Project 1.
-The oral presentation is similar to Project 1 except it will be approximately 15 minutes including class discussion (actual time determined by class size)
+The oral presentation will be similar to Project 1 except you should prepare a presentation approximately 15 minutes including class discussion (actual time determined by class size)

-Students will focus on occupational/workplace risk factors (e.g. work/family life balance, job insecurity, responsibility for others, irregular work hours, sexual harassment, bullying).
-Evaluation will be based on both the depth of the discussion and the ability to present in a manner that stimulates discussion and debate.
+Project 2 will focus on occupational/workplace risk factors (e.g. work/family life balance, job insecurity, responsibility for others, irregular work hours, sexual harassment, bullying).
+Again students will be evaluated on both the depth of their discussion and their ability to present in a manner that stimulates discussion and debate.

 This written paper should be in APA style and up to 5 pages double spaced, followed by a reference section.
+Paper is due one week following your presentation (.5 marks late penalty per day).
 This paper will build upon the original presentation and input from fellow students.
-A hard copy of the paper must be summitted in class is due the class following your presentation.
-The paper must be submitted to Turnitin.